 I love the chemistry between Crowe and Harris.
-They seem like the old friends they're supposed to be and Harris has true gravitas as the dying intellectual emperor.
+They seem like the old friends they're supposed to be and Harris delivers true gravitas as the dying emperor.
 I love the wolf skin draped around Maximus, the way he strides through camp greeting different parties of soldiers after victory.
 He's powerful and loved, and these scenes make what follows all the more heartbreaking.

 1. Mel Gibson was offered the role of Maximus, but turned it down because he thought he was too old for the character.

 2. Gladiator begins in a daydream, as Maximus remembers touching the stalks of wheat near his home.
 But the hand is not Russell Crowe's, it's actually his stunt double, Stuart Clark's.

 3. Crowe began shooting Gladiator a few months after 1999's The Insider wrapped.
 He had gained over 40 pounds to play Jeffrey Wigand in that film and had to lose it all before shooting started again.
 He claimed he did it by working on his farm in Australia, "nothing special."

 4. Maximus' description of his home (specifically how the kitchen is arranged and how it smells) was ad-libbed: It's a description of Crowe's own home in Australia.

 5. Crowe suggested giving Maximus a Spanish accent similar to Antonio Banderas' but director Ridley Scott nixed the idea.
 Coincidentally, Banderas was considered for the role early on.